GFast Broadband | What happened to it?

 Here’s a summary of the two main issues with GFast that explain why it’s being replaced by full-fibre technology:

-Limited reach – The speed available on a GFast fibre connection drops significantly with the distance the connection needs to travel along a phone line cable.
+Limited reach – The speed available on a GFast fibre connection drops significantly with the distance the connection needs to travel along a business phone line cable.
 This limitation effectively rules out about 50% of all properties from GFast because they are not close enough to an Openreach cabinet.

-Speed – Although the GFast network offers significantly higher speeds than a standard FTTC fibre connection, its maximum speed is still 3x slower than a full-fibre connection.
+Speed – Although the GFast network offers significantly higher speeds than a standard FTTC fibre connection, its maximum speed is still 3x slower than a full fibre connection.
 This speed is important in a world of 4K TV and smart toasters.

 GFast business broadband providers